core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## CoAP Option Numbers Registry

-IANA is requested to add [RFCthis] to the references for the following entries in the "CoAP Option Numbers" registry defined by {{RFC7252}} and updated by {{RFC7959}}:
+IANA is requested to add [RFCthis] to the references for the following entries registered by {{RFC7959}} in the "CoAP Option Numbers" sub-registry defined by {{RFC7252}}:

 | Number | Name   | Reference           |
 |--------|--------|---------------------|